trywopee-DEV/trywopee-DEV.github.io/README.md

 3. 📊 Check the results
 4. ➕ Set ingore areas over the always-changing elements

-Your project is stabilisted with the dynamic parts of the current app version (demo-app-v3).
+Your project is: *stabilisted* with the dynamic parts of the current app version (demo-app-v3).